retardedtofu/personal-website/_pages/01_about.md

 ### I'm a design strategist based in Toronto.

-### I'm passionate in pushing pixels and bad dad jokes to solve problems for clients.
+### I'm passionate in pushing pixels to solve problems for clients.

 ### You can reach me below: